Start a Pizza Vending Business in Europe (2026 Playbook)

 - Shortlist 2–3 models: compare footprint, serving time, capacity, energy needs, and remote monitoring.

-- Choose the right location type: airports, campuses, hospitals, business parks, and other 24/7 demand zones (see below).
+- Choose the right location type: prioritize after-hours demand and easy access for restocking (see best locations below).

 - Confirm site requirements: power supply, access route for delivery, placement space, ventilation, and network connectivity.